jtclarkjr/python-scraper/README.md

      * Google chrome will open and display `data:,` in the URL parameter if successful

-2. Enter Manga name to be searched
+2. Enter the name of a manga to search

      * After seaching the manga title the browser will redirect to a search page on *http://www9.mangafreak.net*